HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 <br clear="all" />

 #### Radiation Dose Summary Producer
 The radiation dose summary producer (RDSP) actor is responsible on the creation of the Radiation Dose Summary observation, and sharing it with the FHIR Server.
-The RDSP actor shall consider synchronizing with the FHIR server multiple resources, in order to avoid dupplicating resources in the FHIR server.
+The RDSP actor shall consider synchronizing with the FHIR server multiple resources, in order to avoid duplicating resources in the FHIR server.
 For example, the RDSP actor shall check if the patient already exists in the FHIR server, and if so, only a reference to this patient is created, and the POST bundle from the RDSP actor to the FHIR server shall not contain a Patient resource.
 Generally, this actor can be implemented within a Dose Management System.

 #### FHIR Server
 The FHIR Server has two functions:
 1. Provide the diagnostic procedure context to both the Radiation Dose Summary Producer and Consumer actors
-2. Store the Radiation Dose Summary resources and Irradiation Event resources from the sharings performed from the Producer actor
+2. Store the Radiation Dose Summary resources and Irradiation Event resources from the sharing performed from the Producer actor
-Thus, the FHIR server can be devided in fact in two actors: one for the contextual resources, and one for the Radiation Dose resources.
+Thus, the FHIR server can be divided in fact in two actors: one for the contextual resources, and one for the Radiation Dose resources.

 The contextual resources are resources managed by the FHIR server and related to the imaging procedure, and works as a source of truth for these resources:
 1. The Patient resources: the patients having exams.
-2. The Device and DeviceDefinition resources: the modalities participating in the irradiation of the patients.
+2. The Device resources: the modalities participating in the irradiation of the patients.
 3. The Practitioner resources: the irradiating authorizing persons responsible on the exams performed on the patients.
 4. The ImagingStudy resources: resources describing the performed exams.